 It’s possible to install any terminal on any operating system.
 For instance, Windows can run Linux under the hood.
-However, its default terminal is much more comfortable than command prompt and power shell combined when it comes to mac.
+However, its default terminal is much more comfortable than the command prompt and power shell combined when it comes to Mac.

 That is why it is preferable to use Cmder on Windows.
 You can copy-paste in the terminal and edit the text almost like an ordinary text editor.
 Additionally, you can set up a hotkey and open it like a console in games with Ctrl + ~.
 You can also install the full version with pre-installed git, ssh, and other development tools.
 Both the lightweight and full versions come at no cost– they’re both free.

 On the other hand, macOS has other alternatives.
 Similar in functionality and speed is iTerm23.
 Therefore, you can still have the same experiences on Mac, but generally, the default terminal is better on macOS.